Soc. Social Action

 Papers documenting the activities of organizer, preservationist, and entrepreneur Harold L. Lucas.
 Material is related to African American communities, both in Chicago and nationwide.
 Also includes other activities including historic building preservation, Bronzeville history, heritage tourism, and political work for the city of Chicago.

-Harold R. Heaton Political Cartoons
+Harold R. Heaton political cartoons

 Sixty original political and editorial cartoons by Harold R. Heaton for the Chicago newspaper Inter-Ocean, drawn between 1909 and approximately 1913.